Hand of God (TV series): Reception

 The series has received mixed reviews from critics.
-On Metacritic, the first season has a metascore of 44 out of 100 based on 19 critics reviews, and an 8.2/10 from IGN.
+On Metacritic, the first season has a score of 44 out of 100 based on 19 critics reviews, and an 8.2/10 from IGN.
 The average rating on TV.com is 8.3 out of 10 based on 33 ratings.

 Emily VanDerWerff of Vox called the show "mind-bogglingly bad".
 Mike Hale of The New York Times wrote that it "loses its focus" and that it feels "attenuated and static".
 Mary McNamara of the Los Angeles Times gave the series a negative review, writing that it had great acting but "little else".
 David Sims of The Atlantic wrote that the climax of the series didn't "justify 10 depressing hours of television".
 In contrast, Robert Rorke of the NY Post called the show "oddly compelling", while Tirdad Derakhshani of The Philadelphia Inquirer wrote, "It's such an engaging, original, quirky, and thought-provoking drama, it should be seen."